Peer Reviewed Articles

-Ruedin, D. 2019 forthcoming.
+Ruedin, D. 2020.
 ‘Ethnic and Regional Minorities’.
 In Handbook of Political Representation in Liberal Democracies, edited by Robert Rohrschneider and Jacques JA Thomassen.
 Oxford: Oxford University Press.
-Under contract.
+Forthcoming.
+[Link to Publisher]

 Auer, Daniel, and Didier Ruedin.
 2019.
 ‘Who Feels Disadvantaged?
 Drivers of Perceived Discrimination in Switzerland’.
 In Migrants and Expats: The Swiss Migration and Mobility Nexus, edited by Ilka Steiner and Philippe Wanner.
 IMISCOE Research Series.
 New York: Springer.
 [Link to Publisher]

 D’Amato, Gianni, and Didier Ruedin.
 2018.
 ‘Immigration and Populist Political Strategies: The Swiss Case in a European Perspective’.
 In Populism and the Crisis of Democracy, edited by Gregor Fitzi, Juergen Mackert, and Bryan S. Turner.
 Abingdon: Routledge.
 [Link to Publisher]

 Ruedin, Didier, Sieglinde Rosenberger, and Nina Merhaut.
 2018.
 ‘Tracing Anti-Deportation Protests: A Longitudinal Comparison of Austria, Germany, and Switzerland’.
 In Protest Movements in Asylum and Deportation, edited by Sieglinde Rosenberger, Verena Stern, and Nina Merhaut.
 IMISCOE Research Series.
 New York: Springer.
 [Supplementary analysis as SSRN Working Paper on protest against the deportation of rejected asylum seekers in the local and national press in Switzerland | Open Access | Book review]